MikaelMayer/hyde-build-tool/README.md

 Open a command line and run:

-    hyde --watch
+    hyde --watch --input=src

 You can now modify either `src/a.md` or `b.html`, and see the changes to be back-propagated.
-To witness the interaction Hyde provides in case of ambiguity, just insert "new text" and a newline right after `<body>` in `b.html`
+To witness the interaction Hyde provides in case of ambiguity, just insert "new text" and a newline right after `<body>` in `b.html`.
+If we had not named our task "all", we would have written the name after `--input=src`

+### Quick start: launch [Editor][editor] to modify `b.html`

+Hyde can automatically launch [Editor][editor] for you if you installed Editor globally.
+Just add the parameter `--serve` or `--serve=.` to the command above, i.e.:

+    hyde --watch --input=src --serve

+You can now enjoy visually editing `b.html` by pointing your browser at http://127.0.0.1:3000/b.html?edit=true

 ## Caution

 When back-propagating changes, Hyde does not only modify the source files, it can actually modify the build file...
 This can be sneaky.
 However, with proper care, you should be fine.